Photo by Anne-Kathrin Hutschenreuther

 Both HEALTHINAR and the code girls are doing our bit to increase engagement in the field of tech and innovation, as digital transformation continues to take place worldwide.

-HEALTHINAR consults with businesses in the healthcare sector to increase their digital competence, and organizes workshops/events/webinars to facilitate sharing within the digital healthcare sector – for example.
+HEALTHINAR consults with businesses in the healthcare sector to increase their digital competence, and organizes workshops, events and webinars to facilitate sharing within the digital healthcare sector – for example.

 How is the (gender) diversity situation on women in tech in healthcare?